 son, Lyndon, and saw the transfixed look in his eyes.
 “Daddy, they are going FIND BIGFOOT.”
 Thus began our family journey into this “reality” show, setting back my efforts to teach Lyndon how to throw a curve ball.

 If you haven’t seen the show, each episode pretty much has the same premise:

-Team sometimes examines blurry photos or video footage the appears to be a gorilla, someone in a gorilla suit, or a tree stump that kind of looks like a gorilla.
+- Team sometimes examines blurry photos or video footage the appears to be a gorilla, someone in a gorilla suit, or a tree stump that kind of looks

 For my son, this quickly grew frustrating.
 After just a few episodes, he gave up on the show (I watched a couple more, just to make sure…).

 Why couldn’t they just find Bigfoot and be done with it?
 It struck me that for the public, getting clear, accurate information during a disaster can be their own episode of “Finding Bigfoot.”
 Getting accurate information can be as

 difficult as getting Bigfoot to hold still for a high res photo.
 Unfortunately, the local government entities can contribute to the problem via conflicting information, slow response times and lack of communication with other agencies.
 The result is that our credibility is damaged and they tune out.

 The answer?
 Collaboration, both internal and external.
 I examined this issue without Bigfoot back in August (he was booked on an out-of-focus video shoot) in a two part series looking at floods in Nashville